18 Apr 2021

 With a better understanding of alternative financial products that are more tailored to the individual’s (or business’) needs, traditional banks will have to rethink some of their own financial offerings in order to compete.

 Open Banking actually simplifies and streamlines banking processes.
 For instance, you can use Request for Payment technology to send a payment request to your customers’ bank account instead of relying on debit and credit cards.
-This makes for a more transparent process, with account balances being updated instantaneously.
+This makes for a more transparent process, with instantaneously updated account balances.